luisflarota/Safety_Project/README.md

 # Safety_Project

-This is a project that summarizes data from a Mining Company Safety Area which is still in development.
-By the way, sorry for uploading it incomplete.
+This is a project that summarizes safety data from a Mining Company, which is still in development.

+Sorry for uploading it incomplete.
 Hopefully, I will end it soon.

-You are completely free to watch and contact me if a doubt exists!
+By the way, you are completely free to watch and contact me if a doubt exists!